Sebosun/Anonymous-Forum/README.md

-# A Chan-like site build using React
+# A Chan-like site built using React
 Currently in development :)